Rigidity of strong and weak foliations: Introduction

 \item[(4)]\, $h$ is a $C^{1}$ diffeomorphism along the leaves of $\w^{ws+wu}$, and \,the derivative $D(h|_{\w^{ws+wu}(x)}):\,\E^{ws+wu}_x \to \R^d $ is H\"older continuous on $\T^d$. \end{itemize} \end{theorem}

+Preservation of a symplectic form is used only for symplectic orthogonality of $\E^{ws}\oplus\E^{wu}$ to $\E^{ss}\oplus\E^{uu}$, which allows us to deduce smoothness of the former from that of the latter.

-For an irreducible $L$ with one-dimensional weak foliations, Gogolev and Shi showed in the proof of \cite[Theorem 6.1]{GSh} that joint integrability of $\w^{uu}$ and $\w^{ss}$ implies (2).
-Hence we obtain the following corollary, which extends \cite[Theorem 1.4]{GSh} from $d=4$ to any $d\ge 4$.
+Condition (2) in Theorem \ref{symp} implies joint integrability of $\w^{uu}$ with $\w^{ss}$.
+It is an open question whether the converse holds.
+For an irreducible $L$ with {\it one-dimensional} weak foliations $W^{wu}$ and $W^{ws}$, Gogolev and Shi showed in the proof of \cite[Theorem 6.1]{GSh} that joint integrability of $\w^{uu}$ and $\w^{ss}$ implies (2).
+Using this result together with the implication $(2) \implies (1)$ of Theorem \ref{symp} we obtain the following corollary.
+It extends \cite[Theorem 1.4]{GSh} from $d=4$ to any $d\ge 4$.

 \begin{corollary} Let $L$ be an irreducible symplectic hyperbolic automorphism of $\,\T^d$ with splitting \eqref{symp split} such that $\dim E^{ws}= \dim E^{wu}=1$.
 Let $f$ be a $C^\infty$ diffeomorphism sufficiently $C^1$ close to $L$ and preserving a $C^\infty$ symplectic form.
 If the strong foliations $\w^{uu}$ and $\w^{ss}$ are jointly integrable then $f$ is $C^\infty$ conjugate to $L$. \end{corollary}